 In order for our stockholders to bring nominations or business before an annual meeting properly, they must comply with certain notice requirements as provided by our amended and restated bylaws.
 Typically, in order for such notices to be timely, they must be provided to us not earlier than the close of business on the 120th day prior to the one-year anniversary of the preceding year's annual meeting and not later than the close of business on the 90th day prior to the one-year anniversary of the preceding year's annual meeting.
-For such notices to be timely in the event the annual meeting is advanced more than 30 days prior to or delayed by more than 70 days after the one-year anniversary of the preceding year's annual meeting and not later than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the 100th day prior to such annual meeting and not later than the close of business on the 100th day prior to such annual meeting and not later than the close of business on the 100th day prior to such annual meeting and not later than the close of business on the 100th day prior to such annual meeting and not later than the close of business on the 100th day prior to such annual meeting and not later than the close of business on the 100th day prior to such annual meeting and not later than the close of business on the 100th day prior to such annual meeting and not later than the close of business on the 100th day prior to such annual meeting and not later than the close of business on the 100th day prior to such annual meeting and not later than the close of business on the 100th day prior to such annual meeting and not later than the close of business on the 100th day on which public announcement of the date of such meeting is first made.
+For such notices to be timely in the event the annual meeting is advanced more than 30 days prior to or delayed by more than 70 days after the one-year anniversary of the preceding year's annual meeting, notice must be provided to us not earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the later of the 90th day prior to such annual meeting or, if later, the 10th day following the day on which public announcement of the date of such meeting is first made.